+Our nation now faces a grave economic challenge.
+Disparities by income, race, ethnicity, and gender render any response to a deep recession and eventual recovery all the more difficult.
 To effectively respond to the coronavirus recession and build a more resilient economy for the future, we must level the playing field between the rich and the rest of us and implement policy solutions that will protect U.S. families now and in the future.
-That includes prioritizing the small and medium-sized businesses who need support now while the economy is on ice, rather than shareholders.